qutheory/red-docs/docs/index.md

-# Overview
+# Vapor Red Docs

-Welcome to Vapor RED's documentation.
-Use the menu on the left or the search bar to navigate.
+Welcome to Vapor Red's documentation.
+Vapor Red is a tool for deploying and managing web applications on cloud platforms like Digital Ocean and AWS.
+If you are new to Vapor Red, check out the [Quick Start](./quick-start.md) guide.

 !!! warning
-    Vapor RED is currently in Alpha
+	Vapor Red is currently invite-only, pre-release software.
+By using Vapor Red, you are agreeing to help us test this software and understand that data may be lost at any point.

-!!! important
+For more information, visit our website [vapor.red](https://vapor.red).
+To login to your account, visit [dashboard.vapor.red](https://dashboard.vapor.red).

-    During Alpha Port `22` (SSH) on all servers are open to the world, this will change when we go into beta
+Thanks,<br>&mdash; Vapor Team